openmobilehub/omh-auth/README.md

     - Save the file
       and [sync your project with Gradle](https://developer.android.com/studio/build#sync-files).

-## Gradle dependencies
+## Gradle configuration

 To integrate the OMH Auth SDK in your project is required to add some Gradle dependencies.

-## Gradle configuration

-To integrate the OMH Auth in your project is required to add some Gradle dependencies.

 ### Add OMH Core plugin

-To add the core plugin dependency in a new project, follow the next steps:
+To incorporate OMH Auth into your project, you have two options: utilize the OMH Core Plugin or directly include the OMH Client libraries dependencies.
+The subsequent instructions will outline the necessary steps for including the OMH Core Plugin as a Gradle dependency.

 1. In your "auth-starter-sample" module-level `build.gradle` under the `plugins` element add the plugin id.